-19. Amendment and Termination of Plan
+20. Amendment and Termination of Plan

 The Board may, at any time, suspend or terminate this Plan.
-The Board may also, at any time, amend or revise the terms of this Plan, subject to the receipt of all necessary regulatory approvals, provided that no such amendment or revision shall alter the terms of any Options theretofore granted under this Plan.
+The Board may also, at any time, amend or revise the terms of this Plan, subject to the receipt of all necessary regulatory approvals, including the Exchange, provided that no such amendment or revision shall alter the terms of any Options theretofore granted under this Plan.
+Any Options granted prior to such approval shall be conditional upon such approval being given, and no such Options may be exercised unless such approval, if required, is given.